 Recent Dividends &

 stocks are included in the portfolio computations.
-The current value of the portfolio assumes that $1,111.11 was invested (total of $10,000) in each stock at its closing monthly price for the current date in 2009.
+The current value of the portfolio assumes that $1,111.11 was invested (total of $10,000) in each stock at its closing monthly price for the first date shown on the portfolio value chart below.
 All prices are adjusted for splits and dividends.

-To inspect the performance of the Dividend-Paying Electric Utilities Stocks portfolio, see the chart of portfolio below.
+To inspect the performance of the Dividend-Paying Electric Utilities Stocks portfolio, see the chart below.
 Portfolio values are computed using monthly closes for stocks from Quandl.